-At 31 December 2019, management tested goodwill.
+At 31 December 2020, management tested goodwill.

-The recoverable amount of Sagicor Life of the Cayman Islands Individual Lines Division CGU is determined on the Capitalised Earnings.
+The recoverable amount of Sagicor Life of the Cayman Islands Individual Lines Division CGU is determined using fair value less costs to sell through the Capitalised Earnings.
 This calculation uses projected sustainable earnings based on audited earnings and financial budgets approved by management covering a three-year period and the earnings multiples stated below.

-There was no impairment of the Company's CGU.
+There was no impairment of the company's CGU.

-Key assumptions used for the impairment calculations is the earnings multiple of 8.8 (2018: 8.8) for Individual Life Division.
+Key assumptions used for the impairment calculations is the earnings multiple of 8.5 (2019: 8.8) for Individual Life Division.